-Creative business idea number 4: the best online tools and apps to help you.
+Creative business idea number 4: the best best creative business online tools and apps to help you.

 Scheduling app Tailwind is the best tool for putting your Pinterest strategy into practice – so I would heartily recommend you give it a try if you’re not already using it.
 You can get a month’s free trial before you commit.
 I love working with Tailwind and it has been absolutely crucial in allowing me to grow my Pinterest to over 2.5 million viewers a month.
 Have a read of my post about creating a solid Pinterest strategy to get ideas for your own business.